integrated-land-simulator/model_description/descript/matsiro.md

 As the default setting, the soil has six layers whose thicknesses are defined by the depth boundaries of 5, 20, 75, 100, 200, and 1000 cm from the surface.
 The definition points of soil temperature, soil moisture, and frozen soil moisture are the same.
 The maximum number of snow layer is three by default, while the number is diagnosed from snow water equivalent.
 As the default setting, the maximum number is three layers.

-The ground surface temperature and canopy temperature are so-called skin temperatures whose heat capacity is zero; however, they take the form of prognostic variables.
+The ground surface temperature and canopy temperature are so-called surface temperatures whose heat capacity is zero; however, they take the form of prognostic variables.
 (The current calculation method depends on the values of the preceding step because the stability, etc. assessed by the values of the preceding step are used.
 If the stability, etc. were to be assessed by updated values and calculation iterated to the point of convergence, perfect diagnostic variables would be obtained that would not depend on the values of the preceding step.)
 The other variables are all prognostic variables that always require the values of the preceding step.

 The ground surface temperature and canopy temperature are updated in the flux calculation section.
 All of the other variables (original prognostic variables) are updated in the land surface integration section.